-The Estonian E-Residency itself does not represent any guarantee when opening a personal bank account.
+The Estonian E-Residency itself does not represent any guarantee when opening a personal or corporate bank account.
 It is advisable before flying to Estonia, be sure that the bank will be willing to open your account.
 You may be asked, in addition to the passport, the reason for opening the account, proof of origin of funds, bank statements, reference letters from other banks or existing clients, CV and a real connection with the country.
-At Flag Theory, we have access to several Estonian banks, where our introduction may allow you to open a bank account.

-Estonian banks will be more likely to open corporate accounts to companies doing business in Estonia or the EU or to companies directly owned by E-residents.
+Estonian banks will be more likely to open corporate accounts to companies doing business in Estonia or the EU.
 Accurate accounting and a solid business plan with clear objectives are factors that may positively influence.
 When opening a corporate account, banks may require passports of shareholders and directors, company bylaws, certificates of incorporation, certificates of good standing issued by the commercial register, a copy of the articles of association and a list of clients or potential customers.

 Banking in Estonia is mostly done digitally, being one of the most advanced in the world.
 Services and interfaces are safe and of great quality.
 Up to 98% of banking transactions are carried out over the Internet.
 The accounts are compatible with electronic payment providers and merchant solutions.
 Banks are currently working with fintech global companies developing innovative e-banking solutions, which will be launched during this year.